+Recomm nended Fuel

-Unle Unleaded gasoline
+Unleade ed gasoline

 U.S. Pump octane rating 86 or higher

 Except U.S. Research octane rating 91 or higher

 Pump octane rating 86 or higher

 This engine is certified to operate on unleaded gasoline with a pump octane rating of 86 or higher (a research octane rating of 91 or higher).
 Refuel in a well ventilated area with the engine stopped.
 If the engine has been running, allow it to cool first.
 Never refuel the engine inside a building where gasoline fumes may reach flames or sparks.
 You may use unleaded gasoline containing no more than 10% ethanol (E10) or 5% methanol by volume.
 In addition, methanol must contain cosolvents and corrosion inhibitors.
 Use of fuels with content of ethanol or methanol greater than shown above may cause starting and/or performance problems.
 It may also damage metal, rubber, and plastic parts of the fuel system.
 Engine damage or performance problems that result from using a fuel with percentages of ethanol or methanol greater than shown above are not covered under the Warranty.

 If your equipment will be used on an infrequent or intermittent basis, please refer to the fuel section of the STORING YOUR ENGINE chapter (see page 13) for additional information regarding fuel deterioration.

-Never use stale or contaminated gasoline or an oil/gasoline mixture.
+Never use gasoline that is stale, contaminated, or mixed with oil.
 Avoid getting dirt or water in the fuel tank.

-Gasoline is highly flammable and explosive, and you can be burned or seriously injured when refueling.
+Gasoline is highly flammable and explosive.

+You can be burned or seriously injured when handling fuel.

-- Stop the engine and keep heat, sparks, and flame away
+- Stop the engine and let it cool before handling fuel.

+- Keep heat, sparks, and flame away.

-- Refuel only outdoors.
+- Handle fuel only outdoors.

+- Keep away from your vehicle.

 - Wipe up spills immediately.